Get 50% OFF your starter box! Try now!

-While the holidays are a fun and festive time you also want to make sure they are enjoyable for your four-legged family members.
-To keep your pups safe and engaged in the holiday activities we rounded up some of our best tips.
+While the holidays are a fun and festive time, you also want to make sure they are enjoyable for your four-legged family members.
+To keep your pups safe and engaged in holiday activities, we rounded up some of our best tips.

-The colder weather brings additional risk of fires as we work to keep our homes warm and cozy.
-Gas heaters, ovens and space heaters have all been known to cause housefires.
+The colder weather brings an additional risk of fires as we work to keep our homes warm and cozy.
+Gas heaters, ovens, and space heaters have all been known to cause house fires.
 Holiday lights and decor pose additional risks.
 To keep your family safe:

 Delicate ornaments, Christmas lights, and figurines that come out this time of year can be dropped or knocked off the counter or tree easily.
 Check your decor regularly for any sharp edges, chips, or breaks.
 These can cut or scratch your pup.
 Broken glass on the floor can scrape or injure paw pads or delicate bellies.

-While its true there are many dangers for pups at the holidays, there are also a lot of ways to have them participate in the fun.
+While it’s true there are many dangers for pups during the holidays, there are also a lot of ways to have them participate in the fun.

 If you and your family participate in the tradition of matching sweaters or pajamas, include your pup too.
 Target, Old Navy, and many other retailers now make matching sets for the whole family.
 If your pup hates to dress up, consider a matching bandanna or a collar in a similar print to your outfits.

 Tearing, chewing, and digging are all natural dog behaviors.
 These skills can come in handy when opening gifts.
 If you want your pup to have something to do while the kids open presents, consider wrapping a few gifts for your pup.
 Let them tear, dig, and burrow to find something new and exciting.
 Just remember to remove any tags, plastic bags, or staples that could injure your pup in the process.

 No matter how you celebrate, we hope you and your loved ones have a happy, healthy, and safe holiday season!